This article was originally written in 2020, but it still rings true today.

-Party like it’s 1999 – this was the theme of our IMA annual meeting.
+Party like it’s 1999 – this was the theme of our IMA annual meeting in 2019.
 This is how the stock market feels to us today.
 No, there are no dot-coms, though temporarily we had dot-cannabis and dot-fake-beef bubbles which got popped.
 Near zero interest rates, abundant liquidity, and a perceived absence of risk (and fear) turn money into a crude instrument of bubble creation.
-This is why the stock market is experiencing a lighter version of the millennial lunacy.
+This is why the stock market is experiencing a lighter version of the previous millennial lunacy.

 Growth stocks are incredibly expensive.
 Value stocks have underperformed growth stocks for the last ten years.
 The last time this underperformance was this extreme was… wait for it… 1999.